 I root for the Cleveland Indians, but only by hometown affiliation.
 But if by some bizarre chance I’m watching one of their games, I’m reading a book at the same time.
 Because I don’t like watching grass grow.
-I don’t like boredom.

 Boredom sounds like it really sucks, but boredom doesn’t have to be boring.
 In other words, there are different types of boredom.
-For example, If I had to watch the House of Representatives on C-Span for more than about 37 seconds, I would be ready to cut my eyeballs out with a spoon.
+If I had to watch the House of Representatives on C-Span for more than about 37 seconds, I would be ready to cut my eyeballs out with a spoon.

 But if I was standing on top of Mill Mountain in Roanoke, Virginia, with my back to the 88½ foot tall, 10,000 pound neon star, looking out over the Roanoke Valley, I could stand there for hours.
-(Well, maybe not stand there, because wheelchair, but you know what I mean.)
+(Well, maybe not stand there, because wheelchair, but, you know what I mean.)

-And if that level of boredom got too introspective, I’d wander around the corner to the Mill Mountain Zoo.
+And if that level of boredom got too introspective, I could wander around the corner to the Mill Mountain Zoo.
 I’d spend an hour or so imagining what it would be like to ride an oversized Chinese Water Dragon.
 A couple hours imagining all the history the Sulcata Tortoises have seen.
 And a couple more imagining domesticated snow leopards, and what it would be like having one as a pet.